rnunley/stockx_coding_challenge/readme.md

 2) Update database details in index.js to match your configuration.

+3) Run npm install at the command prompt or terminal.

-3) run npm start at the command prompt or terminal.
+4) run npm start at the command prompt or terminal.

 ## Usage